Skip to content

 • {provider} — OAuth provider name from OAuthConfig.oauth_providers or a manual controller factory.

 Generated OpenAPI publishes the built-in request/response payload names from litestar_auth.payloads. login_identifier only changes how LoginCredentials.identifier is resolved during login; it does not rename the email/token fields used by the built-in registration, verification, reset-password, refresh, or TOTP routes.
-For plugin-mounted protected routes, LitestarAuth also publishes per-operation OpenAPI security requirements derived from the configured auth transports so Swagger / other OpenAPI UIs can authorize requests with the standard mechanism.
+For plugin-mounted protected routes, LitestarAuth publishes per-operation OpenAPI security requirements derived from the configured auth transports, so Swagger and other OpenAPI UIs can authorize requests with the standard mechanism.
 Disable that metadata with include_openapi_security=False.
-For app-owned protected routes, reuse config.resolve_openapi_security_requirements(); if you mount protected controllers manually, pass security= to the relevant controller factory.
+For app-owned protected routes, reuse config.resolve_openapi_security_requirements().
+If you mount protected controllers manually, pass security= to the relevant controller factory.

 Auth core